The Cardboard Prince

 Being of cardboard, they dented and caught her fall, and she found herself sitting on the floor of the tower, slightly dazed.
 In front of her stood an open drawbridge, painted to look like wood with the brown cardboard showing through.
 She still wore the left shoe, but the heel had crushed and her feet were red and tender.
 She tossed it into the corner.

 Standing on bare feet, she ran out onto the middle of the bridge and looked up.
 Far at the top of the cardboard castle, she saw the Cardboard Prince looking down at her.
 His head was resting on his cardboard folded hands and his expression was pained.

 Sylvie turned to continue her escape before turning back and yelling up to the Cardboard Prince, “Thank you for trying to save me!
 I just didn’t need saving!”

-The Cardboard Prince gave a half hearted wave and disappeared back in the the cardboard tower.
+The Cardboard Prince gave a half-hearted wave and disappeared back into the cardboard tower.

 On the other side of the cardboard bridge, Sylvie found the remains of the dragon, flat and painted, torn to bits.
 Cardboard flames lay next to a cardboard eye, the size of her head.
 Bits of cardboard scales lay about; shredded pieces and brown dust.